corda/corda/docs/source/serialization-default-evolution.rst

 the actual code changes.
 These are:

     #.
 Adding nullable properties
     #.
-Adding non nullable properties *IFF* an annotated constructor is provided
+Adding non nullable properties if, and only if, an annotated constructor is provided
     #.
 Removing properties
     #.
 Reordering constructor parameters